Teun/SnappetChallenge/README.md

 backend and all scripts tasks, [ESM](https://www.npmjs.com/package/esm) for ECMAScript module loader and [ReactJs](https://reactjs.org/) for the frontend application.

+To me mentioned, this project uses [CodeceptIO](https://codecept.io/) for e2e testing.

 The components in this application are being organized following the [Atomic Design Pattern](https://bradfrost.com/blog/post/atomic-web-design/).